cloudfoundry/korifi/INSTALL.md

 ## Dependencies

-### cert-Manager
+### Cert-Manager (optional)

-[cert-Manager](https://cert-manager.io) allows us to automatically create internal certificates within the cluster.
+[Cert-Manager](https://cert-manager.io) allows us to automatically generate certificates within the cluster.
+It is required if you want Korifi to generate self-signed certificates for API and workload ingress or for webhooks.
+In order to do this you have to set the `generateIngressCertificates` and/or `generateWebhookCertificates` values to `true`.
 Follow the [instructions](https://cert-manager.io/docs/installation/) to install the latest version.

 ### Kpack